The Lightning Network (Part 1)

 An Open Payment Channel means that a transaction has started but not completed.
 This will be a key concept in our second article, “The Lightning Network Between Two People.”
 In the example above, an open payment channel is created when one person initiates a payment by signing a transaction but the other two owners do not.
 In this way, the transaction isn't recorded on the blockchain because it hasn't been broadcast yet.

 A Closed Payment Channel is when a initiated transaction has been successfully broadcast to the network.
 In the example above, this is achieved when all parties in the multisig sign the transaction.
 Three things happen when a channel is closed:

-- The transaction fee is offocially sent to the miners who then process the transaction.
+The transaction fee is officially sent to the miners who then process the transaction.

 Okay that’s it for now and thanks for reading!
 You are now ready for Part 2: The Lightning Network Between Two People.

 BTC: 36Nc4cJxcwp5Xn6wfo1W9UuC5SRQKXHmYy (Segwit address.
 Legacy and Segwit chains accepted)